 - CE 5223.
 Transportation Engineering Principles of highway survey and locations, geometric design, highway materials, pavement design, highway drainage, and pavement management.
 A highway design project is required.
-Prerequisites, C or better in CE 3223, CE 4203, CE 4251 and CE 4253.
+Prerequisites, C or better in CE 3223 and CE 4203.
+Corequisites, CE 4251 and CE 4253.
 Dual listed as CE 4223. - CE 5233.
-Foundation Engineering distribution and bearing capacity, dewatering analysis and procedures, and settlements.
+Foundation Engineering Prediction of soil variation, soil investigations, stress distribution and bearing capacity, dewatering analysis and procedures, and settlements.
 The design and analysis of retaining structures and lateral earth pressures, shallow foundations, pile foundations.
 Three foundation design projects are required.
-Prerequisite, C or better in CE 2202.
-Corequisite, CE 4253.
+Prerequisites, C or better in CE 2202 and CE 4253.
 Dual listed as CE 4233. - CE 5243.
 Reinforced Concrete Design Design of beams with bending, and shear stress, splicing design and deflection calculations, design columns.
 Prerequisites, C or better in CE 3213.
 Dual listed as CE 4243. - CE 5253.
 Soil Mechanics Physical properties of soils as used in design, specific gravity, grain size distribution, plasticity, shrinkage, permeability, compressibility, consolidation and shear strength.
 Foundation design for consolidation.
 Corequisites, ENGR 3473 and CE 4251.
 Dual listed as CE 4253. - CE 5263.
 Water and Waste Treatment Design of physical, chemical and biological unit processes for treatment of water, wastewater and sludges.
 Advanced wastewater treatment processes are presented.
 Student papers on selected waste treatment applications are required.
 Prerequisites, C or better in CE 3273.
 Dual listed as CE 4263. - CE 5273.
 Advanced Soil Mechanics Advanced theories and concepts in the areas of subsurface exploration, soil mineralogy, compressibility of soil and rock, stress distribution and settlement, and shear strength of soil and rock.
 Undergraduate coursework in soil mechanics.
 The course is restricted to engineering graduate students. - CE 5283.
 Structural Steel Design Design of structural systems in steel.
 Design of tension and compression members, beams with bending and axial stresses, bolted and welded connections.
 Prerequisite, C or better in CE 3213.
 Dual listed as 4283. - CE 5293.
 Advanced Civil Engineering Materials Advanced topics in civil engineering materials, design and characterization of asphalt cement and asphalt concrete mixtures, design and characterization of Portland cement concrete, and application of composite materials to civil engineering projects.
 Undergraduate coursework in civil engineering materials.
 Restricted to engineering graduate students. - CE 529V.
-Special Topics in Civil Engineering the needs of the graduate class.
+Special Topics in Civil Engineering Each special topic is selected on the basis of the needs of the graduate class.